trucpd/platforms-on-k8s/chapter-9/keptn/README.md

 ## Keptn Lifecycle toolkit in action

-Keptn uses standard Kubernetes annotation to recognized and monitor our workloads.
+Keptn uses standard Kubernetes annotation to recognize and monitor our workloads.
-The Kubernetes Deployments used by the Conference Application are annotated with the following annotations, for example the Agenda Service:
+The Kubernetes Deployments used by the Conference Application are annotated with the following annotations, for example, the Agenda Service:

 ```shell
         app.kubernetes.io/name: agenda-service